Names that fit the bill - data experts pinpoint midfielders for Leeds void

-Names that fit the bill - data experts pinpoint midfielders for Leeds United's January transfer window signings
+Names that fit the bill - data experts pinpoint midfielders for Leeds United's January transfer window business

 Leeds United want at least one midfielder in the January transfer window so we tasked football data specialists Analytics FC with finding candidates Victor Orta might consider.